jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 You configure the security domain by running JBoss CLI commands.
 For your convenience, this quickstart batches the commands into a `configure-security-domain.cli` script provided in the root directory of this quickstart.

 1. Before you begin, back up your server configuration file
-    * If it is running, stop the JBoss server.
+    * If it is running, stop the JBoss EAP server.
     * Backup the file: `JBOSS_HOME/standalone/configuration/standalone.xml`
     * After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

-2. Start the JBoss server by typing the following:
+2. Start the JBoss EAP server by typing the following:

         For Linux:  JBOSS_HOME/bin/standalone.sh
         For Windows:  JBOSS_HOME\bin\standalone.bat